hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 will be printed.

-A status module added to help with collecting important progress status at a predefined location. mcast transfer, mcast stop and ucast pi phases uses it.
+A status module added to help with collecting important progress status at a predefined location.
+All phases of the logic i.e mcast transfer, mcast stop, ucast pi and ucast ur phases now use status module's related functions to share their respective progress updates.

 v20190116IST2323 - rc4